binocarlos/trueability/tutorials/moving_a_data_volume.md

 ## Details of your sample application

-This Tutorial will use a simple two-container application to demonstrate the basic features of Flocker.
+This tutorial will use a simple two-container application to demonstrate the basic features of Flocker.
 One container has a Python web application and the other has a Redis server, which stores its data on a volume.
 Each time the Python web application serves a request, a counter is incremented and the number of visits is stored in Redis.
 You will use Flocker to migrate the Redis container with its data volume from one host to another.
 If this migration is successful, you will see the correct visit count in the Redis database.

 ![initial setup](https://rawgithub.com/binocarlos/trueability/master/tutorials/images/flocker-tutorial-initial-setup.svg "In the initial server-side Flocker setup there are two servers, one of which has two Docker containers running; one container is a running a web application, the other has a Redis database with a volume.")
 The following diagram illustrates how the server-side Flocker setup will be configured at the end of the tutorial: